Need some tips for your next Facebook Live broadcast?

 The two common ideas for musicians are Q&A sessions and doing a jam session or live performance.

 There are definitely other ideas you can experiment with.
 You can use it to go behind the scenes of creating new music, make a big announcement and even have other musicians as guests.
+Come up with fun games to play with your fans using the draw on screen feature during a live broadcast like Pictionary.
+With 6 reactions (like button), you can use it for polling.
+You might have new merch ideas you want to run through with your fans to get their reactions.

 Once you figure out what you want to broadcast, do a bit of planning and outline how it is going to play out.
 The last thing you want to do is sit on live video looking confused or lost on what to do next.